ahmedesam2333/Sarahaa-App/README.md

 <br/>

-Tokens now include a `jti` (JWT ID) via `nanoid`.
+Tokens include a `jti` (JWT ID) via `nanoid`.
 On logout, the `jti` is stored in the `Token` collection (blacklist).
 Every authenticated request checks the blacklist before proceeding. `changeCredentialsTime` on the user document provides a global session invalidation mechanism (logout from all devices).

 ```javascript
 import jwt from "jsonwebtoken";